tomakela/FO2MapLoader/README.md

 ## To note

+- This is _not_ the same as Ctrl+R in the main menu used to access/record maps with extra bugs and non-functionalities added.
 - Will cause crashes in some situations.
 E.g., during combat.
 This might be fixable by first ending the combat programmatically?
+- This call can be easily patched into the exe by for example replacing something less useful like printing the game version (ctrl+v).
+Sfall is just easier to do.
+- Same code exists for FO1, but this repo is not compatible with that